-The paper is organized as follows.
-First, in section 2 we introduce briefly the numerical model used in this study.
-Then, in section 3 we present a series of results.
-A physical explanation for the dependence of tropical cyclone intensification rate on sea surface temperature is offered in section 4, based on an axisymmetric perspective.
-Some issues associated with a drift in the far-field ambient sounding, especially at the higher sea-surface temperatures are examined in section 5.1 and some nonaxisymmetric aspects of the problem are discussed briefly in section 5.2.
-The conclusions are given in section 6.
+The article is organized as follows.
+First, in section 2 we introduce the numerical model used and in section 3 we present the results of the calculations.
+A physical explanation for the dependence of tropical cyclone intensification rate on SST is offered in section 4, based on an axisymmetric perspective.
+Some issues associated with a drift in the far-field ambient sounding, especially at higher SSTs, are examined in section 5.1 and some non-axisymmetric aspects of the problem are discussed briefly in section 5.2.
+Further issues associated with the interpretation of the results are discussed in section 6.
+Conclusions are given in section 7.